oakfang/atmol/README.md

 The `@oakfang/atmol/react` endpoint exports a few neat utilities for working with React.

+### `useParticle<T>(particleValue: T): Particle<T>`

+Create a self-setting particle tied to a specific value.
+Changing the value of the particle will update the value of the returned particle, but won't trigger a re-render.

 ### `useParticleValue<T>(particle: Particle<T>): T`

-A custom React hook that returns the current value of a given particle and updates the component when the value changes.
+A custom React hook that returns the current value of a given particle and re-renders the component when the value changes.

 ### `$<T extends ReactNode>(particle: Particle<T>): ReactNode`